Can’t seem to make it through the day or regain your energy no matter what you do?

 - Insomnia and/or restless sleep

 “When your body is under stress – physical stress from infection, illness, or disease and/or emotional stress – the adrenal glands respond by stepping up cortisol production.
 Cortisol helps your body deal with stress and curbs inflammation.
 Without enough cortisol, you may experience increased infections, nausea, and changes in blood pressure and blood sugar.
 Adrenal gland syndrome results when your adrenal glands can no longer meet your body’s demands for cortisol.”

-And, if too much cortisol is circulating in your system, the opposite can happen – you can experience anxiety, restlessness and an inability to sleep.
+On the other hand, if too much cortisol is circulating in your system, the opposite can happen and you’ll experience anxiety, restlessness and an inability to sleep.